 - Dual diagnosis support as needed

 - Luxury detox center

 How long does Valium stay in your system?
 That answer is a little different for each client.
-Everyone struggling with an addiction to Valium deserves treatment at a facility like Serenity House Detox in Florida.
-Call 866-294-5306 to learn more about the locations in Fort Lauderdale and West Palm Beach.
+Everyone struggling with an addiction to Valium deserves treatment at a facility like Serenity House Detox & Recovery in Florida.
+Call 866-294-5306 to learn more about the locations in Fort Lauderdale and Jupiter.